gSchool/glearn-cli/app/cmd/embeds/walkthrough/01-example-unit/03-checkpoint.md

 ##### !question

-When should you use a class component?
+When should you use a class component vs a functional component?

 ##### !end-question